User guide#

 Basic transpilation#

-On IQM quantum computers without computational resonators (the IQM Crystal architecture), we can use the default Qiskit transpiler:
+On IQM quantum computers without computational resonators (the IQM Crystal architecture), we can use the default Qiskit transpiler.
+Starting from the GHZ circuit we created above:

 from qiskit.compiler import transpile